PortalTelemedicina/vuejs-test/README.md

 Make it as easy as possible
 The ideal scenario will be to clone your repository and execute it through a single command such as `npm start` or `npm run dev` after doing the `npm install`

+## Documentation Requisites
+- It can be done in portuguese although being in english will also be considered a plus
+- It should be easy to undertand how to execute your tests (if it has any)

 ## Last Requesites
 - You can use your Github, GitLab or BitBucket to deliver this test
 - Try to keep your commits to a reasonable atomic capacity (We want to be able to understand your line of thinking.
 Do not be afraid to make really small commits.)